 No-no, I’m not going to be talking about those “opened”, “clicked”, “bounced”, “complaints”.
 Here is what I mean…

 Say, you have a list in a making money online niche.
 You promote two different offers.
 The first one is for newbies, who don’t know how to start making money online (something like Affilorama), the second one is for experienced webmasters who have a website (something like a web hosting).

 It would be a great idea to segment your list, right?
 To divide it into two parts.
 How do you do that?
-With Aweber you have to create two different lists.
+With Aweber, you would have to create two different lists.

-With ConvertKit (since it is subscriber-oriented) you can tag your subscribers every time when they take action (click your links, for example).
+With ConvertKit (since it is subscriber-oriented), you could tag your subscribers every time when they take action (click your links, for example).

 If I click your “get the best web hosting for the lowest price” link, you tag me as a “webmaster”.